Parinay-Patel/Parinay-Patel/README.md

 - 👀 I’m interested in Full Stack Web Development
 - 🌱 I'm Expert in C, C++, Python and  Frontend web development(HTML + CSS + Bootstrap + JS)
 - 🌱 I’m currently learning Backend web development(Django + SQL).
+- 🌱 I made Railway Reservation System using HTML + CSS as frontend and Python + Django + SQL as Backend.
+- 🌱 I'm currently working in  Travelling Website using HTML + CSS + BoothStrap as frontend and Python + Django + SQL as Backend.

 <!---
 Parinay-Patel/Parinay-Patel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.